-Frankston High School has a comprehensive team responsible for the wellbeing of its students.
-The team primarily consists of the Student Wellbeing Coordinators and Chaplains.
+Frankston High School has a comprehensive team of Student Wellbeing Coordinators responsible for the wellbeing of its students.
 The staff working alongside this team include Campus Principals, Year Level Coordinators, the Enrichment Coordinator and tutorial teachers to ensure that all students are supported.

 Frankston High School has a Student Wellbeing Coordinator based on each campus.